SharathRao62/IpLab/README.md

 6.Develop a program to create an image from 2D array (generate an array of random size).

+Description:
+Python provides many ways to create 2-dimensional lists/arrays.
+However one must know the differences between these ways because they can create complications in code that can be very difficult to trace out.

+Program:
 import numpy, cv2
 img=numpy.zeros([200,200,3])